michel-iwaniec/OverlayPal/README.md

 ### Save converted PNG...

-This allows you to (with palette display settings applied).
-The saved image will be an indexed-color image, with 32 color entries directly representing the NES palette.
+This allows you to save the converted image (with palette display settings applied).
+The saved image will be an indexed-color image, with 32 color entries directly representing the 32 entries in the NES PPU palette.

+### Export...

+This allows exporting the converted image (with palette display settings applied) to the binary formats used by the NES PPU hardware and other NES graphics editing tools.

+More specifically, the following files are saved:
+* [filename].nam file - The 1kB NES nametable data storing tile indices and 16x16 attributes selecting palettes
+* [filename].exram - Extended bits for tile indices and 8x8 attributes, matching the MMC5 exRAM layout
+* [filename]_bg.chr - The character data for the background layer
+* [filename]_spr.chr - The character data for the sprite layer
+* [filename].oam - The tile indices, positions and palette selection for sprites, encoded in NES Object Attribute Memory format
+* [filename]_palette.dat - The 32-entry palette representing NES PPU colors

+The dialog box will query you for the name of the .nam file, and derive the other filenames accordingly.

 ### Using OverlayPal as a background verifier task

 In order to provide an uninterrupted flow for artists working in their favorite pixel program, OverlayPal can detect file changes on disk and trigger a conversion automatically.
 This allows working on an image in a paint program, and only glancing at the OverlayPal window to verify that a conversion is still possible.

-To enable this mode, simple check these two checkboxes:
+To enable this mode, simply check these two checkboxes:

 * "Track file" on the leftmost UI box.
 This will detect changes to the image on disk.
 * "Automatic".
-This will trigger a conversion whenever the input image has changed.
+This will trigger a conversion whenever the input image or the conversion settings have changed.